cloudposse/terraform-datadog-platform/README.md

 ## Examples

-Review the [complete example](examples/complete) to see how to use this module.
+Review the [examples](examples) folder to see how to use the Datadog modules.